 The National Hospital Morbidity Database (NHMD) is a compilation of episode-level records from admitted patient morbidity data collection systems in Australian hospitals.
+It has records for all separations of admitted patients from essentially all public and private hospitals in Australia.

-The data supplied are based on the National minimum data set (NMDS) for Admitted patient care and include demographic, administrative and length of stay data, as well as data on the diagnoses of the patients, the procedures they underwent in hospital and external causes of injury and poisoning.
+The data supplied are based on the National minimum data set (NMDS) for Admitted Patient Care and include demographic, administrative and length of stay data, as well as data on the diagnoses of the patients, the procedures they underwent in hospital and external causes of injury and poisoning.

-The purpose of the NMDS for Admitted patient care is to collect information about care provided to admitted patients in Australian hospitals.
+The purpose of the NMDS for Admitted Patient Care is to collect information about care provided to admitted patients in Australian hospitals.
 The scope of the NMDS is episodes of care for admitted patients in all public and private acute and psychiatric hospitals, free standing day hospital facilities, and alcohol and drug treatment centres in Australia.
 Hospitals operated by the Australian Defence Force, corrections authorities and in Australia's offshore territories are not in scope but some are included.

-The reference period for this data set is 2021-22.
-The data set includes records for admitted patient separations between 1 July 2021 and 30 June 2022.
+The reference period for this data set is 2022-23.
+The data set includes records for admitted patient separations between 1 July 2022 and 30 June 2023.

-Data for 2021-22 based on the Admitted subacute and non-acute hospital care National Best Endeavours Data Set (ASNHC NBEDS) were provided by the states and territories for inclusion in the AIHW's NHMD.
+Data for the 2022-23 Admitted subacute and non-acute hospital care National Best Endeavours Data Set (ASNHC NBEDS) were provided by the states and territories for inclusion in the AIHW's NHMD.
 A summary of the data provided for the ASNHC NBEDS is included later in this appendix.